Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Once you have understood how the `.txt` file works, you can generate a basic trial structure.
 Then, you  only have to use a `for` loop to fill this structure with your different items.

-Here is an example of what this part of your code may look like, where :
+Here is an example of what this part of your code may look like.
+This generates simple trials, with a fixation cross, a MCQ and a timer (to record RT).

+Note :

 - *`questions_formated` is the data frame (`.csv` file) with all our items, ID, possible answers;*
 - *`question_template` is a list of strings containing the structure of a typical trial;*